bddvlpr/vrc-osc-spotify/README.md

 3. Install the dependencies using `yarn install`.
 4. Copy `.env.example` to `.env` and fill in the 'Client ID' and 'Client Secret' you obtained above.
 5. Run the application using `yarn dev` (or build using `yarn build`).

+### Using Docker

+You'll need to have [Docker](https://www.docker.com/) installed on your machine, alongside with [Docker Compose](https://docs.docker.com/compose/) (usually included in the Docker install) version 3 or above.

+**Note that this option does __not__ work with Windows as Docker Desktop doesn't support host network sharing.**

+1. Clone the project using `git clone https://github.com/bddvlpr/vrc-osc-spotify.git` to a directory on your local machine.
+2. Enter the directory you've just cloned using `cd vrc-osc-spotify`.
+3. Copy `.env.example` to `.env` and fill in the 'Client ID' and 'Client Secret' you obtained above.
+4. Simply write `docker compose up` and the project will start building itself.
+After building, the app should automatically start.

 ## Setup